 The generic term “first responder” refers to the first medically trained people to arrive at an emergency and offer medical care.
 Certified first responders (often referred to as “emergency medical responders” in the United States) are professionals who have received a specialized certification in providing pre-hospital care beyond first aid.
 These responders are trained to be among the first people on the scene of an emergency to offer medical assistance.

-When many structures break down, asbestos can become airborne and put some at a greater risk to develop mesothelioma.
-Learn if you have a case.
+When old structures break down, asbestos can become airborne and put some at a greater risk to develop mesothelioma.
+Learn if you are at risk.

 Who Are First Responders?

 Certified first responders may include:

 - Emergency medical technicians (EMTs)

 - Search and rescue personnel

 Other first responders (both certified and non-certified) may include: